Radio observations of SN2004dk with VLITE confirm late-time re-brightening: Discussion and conclusion

 In conclusion, the VLITE observations reported in this paper, combined with previously collected VLA data, favor an interpretation of SN\,2004dk as a strongly CSM-interacting radio SN going trough an environment shaped by the progenitor wind at first, and then followed by an ISM-like profile.
-However, our conclusions are limited by the simplifications inherent in the spherically symmetric SSA model adopted here.
+The re-brightening associated with this change in density profile was first probed in 2009 \citep[see][]{2009CBET.1714....1S,2012ApJ...752...17W,2019ApJ...883..120P}.
+Our VLITE observations confirm such re-brightening episode and suggest that the radio emission of SN\,2004dk will likely continue to brighten at GHz frequencies until a second peak in the light curve is reached.
+However, our conclusions are also limited by the simplifications inherent in the spherically symmetric SSA model we adopted.
 Continued VLA/VLITE observations will be able to further test this hypothesis (or else spur a more complex theoretical modeling of this peculiar radio SN light curve).

 \acknowledgements A.B. and A.C. acknowledges support from the National Science Foundation CAREER Award \#1455090.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. Basic research in radio astronomy at the Naval Research Laboratory is funded through 6.1 Base funding.